MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ---
-title: "Migrate to Windows 10 or Windows 11 Pro/Enterprise on Surface Hub 2"
+title: "Migrate to Windows 10/11 Pro or Enterprise on Surface Hub 2"
 description: "How to migrate from Windows 10 Team on Surface Hub 2 to Windows 10 Pro or Windows 10 Enterprise."
 keywords: Surface Hub Desktop, Surface Hub ms.prod: surface-hub